 - Blaxland Riverside Park, Newington: This park is huge, spread over 3 hectares with lots of play equipment best suited for 4yrs+.
 There is a good walking/cycling track and you can even hire bikes here.
 The Armory Wharf Cafe is a great spot for lunch right by the river and there is also another kiosk within the playground area.

-This is where we drive to now to catch the ferry.
-We have been fortunate to always get a car spot, but usually it’s the last one.
+This is where we mainly drive to now to catch the ferry.
+We have been mostly fortunate to always get a car spot, but usually it’s the last one.
 There is more parking a short walk away at Aldi or Meadowbank train station is nearby as well.

 - Medrock Bar & Grill, Meadowbank: This restaurant is right near the wharf and is open for lunch and dinner.
 There is indoor and outdoor seating and we look forward to giving it a try soon.